jcb91/IPython-notebook-extensions-wiki/Home.md

 | [usability](wiki/usability)              | improve usability of the notebook                                                 |

 # General installation instruction
-Extensions can be installed by copying the corresponding javascript extension and it's accompanying files to the static/custom directory of your IPython profile.
+Extensions can be installed by copying the corresponding javascript extension and it's accompanying files to the static/custom directory of your IPython profile and adding it to `custom.js`.

+## Finding your profile directory
 You can find out your profile directory by starting the IPython notebook and executing
 ```python
 import IPython
 ip=IPython.get_ipython()